milankinen/relei/examples/02-bacon-todos/README.md

 # Relei with Bacon.js

-The full potential of `relei` is acquired when it's combined with some [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) library like [Bacon.js](https://github.com/baconjs/bacon.js) (although all people don't consider Bacon.js as FRP).
+The full potential of `relei` is acquired when combining it with some [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) library like [Bacon.js](https://github.com/baconjs/bacon.js) (although some people don't consider Bacon.js as FRP).

-The most important file is `src/observeAsStream.js` which transforms the `observe` function into event stream.
+The most central file is `src/observeAsStream.js` which transforms the `observe` function into event stream.
 This enables very powerful tools for Relay query and fragment management.